aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/lab-setup.md

 2. Click **Next** on the Select Template page.

-3. Enter a **Stack Name** or leave the default and click **Next**.
+3. Enter a **Stack Name** or accept the default and click **Next**.

-4. On the Options page, leave all the defaults and click **Next**.
+4. On the Options page, accept all the defaults and click **Next**.

 5. On the Review page, click **Create**.

-6. Click on Stacks in  the top navigation to see the CloudFormation Stack screen.
-You should see the `DMSWorkshop` CloudFormation template in progress.
+6. Click on Stacks in the navigation panel to list the CloudFormation Stacks.
+You should see the `DMSWorkshop` stack creation in progress.

 ![Stack Progress](images/stack-progress.png)

-7. After CloudFormation template is complete, select the stack Name - `DMSWorkshop`, Click on the **Resources** tab.
-You will see various AWS resources.
+7. After the stack creation is complete, select the stack Name - `DMSWorkshop`, Click on the **Resources** tab.
+You will see various AWS resources created.

-8. Make a Note of the stack Output parameters.
-You can find the stack output at the **Outputs** tab.
+8. Make a note of the stack output parameters.
+You can find the stack output parameters in the **Outputs** tab.

 ![Stack Output](images/cfn-output.png)
 ___